AshwinRR91/AshwinRR91/README.md

 - 👋 Hi, I’m Ashwin
 - 👀 I’m interested in coding and learning latest technologies.
-I got into coding just out of curiosity on how things work.
+I got into coding out of curiosity.
 My coding journey started with Java and later i learnt
 Python and Javascript.
 I consider myself a beginner who is just exploring his way out.
 - 🌱 I’m currently learning Javascript and React.
 - 💞️ I’m looking to collaborate on opersource projects.